vardhanrajya08/Ethical-Tools/README.md

 👉 Run as administrator for best respose.

-👉 Use https://docs.google.com/document/d/1mqi2CHsKIzU3Phhe0siaoQDGPMu42sKfd1z-rydLDe0/edit?usp=sharing as a manual
+👉 Use https://docs.google.com/document/d/1mqi2CHsKIzU3Phhe0siaoQDGPMu42sKfd1z-rydLDe0/edit?usp=sharing as a manual.